 Document engagement is an actual term and a real consideration.

 Imagine spending hours crafting a company document only for it to go unread.
 Frustrating, right?
 You’re not alone.
-Across industries, businesses struggle with document engagement: how to get employees to read, retain, and act on the information they’re given.
+Across industries, businesses face challenges in documentation: how to get employees to read, retain, and act on the information they’re given.

 According to a Dynamic Signal study, 80% of employees feel overwhelmed by workplace information, while 96% report difficulty finding the information they need to perform their jobs.
 In an era flooded with emails, notifications, and meeting invites, it’s no surprise that company documents are often overlooked.